Mad Max (film): Filming

 Originally, filming was scheduled to take ten weeks: six weeks of first unit, and four weeks on stunt and chase sequences.
 However, four days into shooting, Rosie Bailey, who was originally cast as Max's wife, was injured in a bike accident.
 Production was halted, and Bailey was replaced by Joanne Samuel, causing a two-week delay.
 In the end, the shoot lasted six weeks in November and December 1977, with a further six weeks of second-unit work.
 The unit reconvened in May 1978 and spent another two weeks doing second-unit shots and re-staging some stunts.

 Miller described the whole experience as "guerrilla filmmaking", with the crew closing roads without filming permits and not using walkie-talkies because their frequency coincided with the police radio, and he and Kennedy would even sweep down the roads after filming was done.
 As filming progressed, however, the Victoria Police became interested in the production, and they began to help the crew by closing down roads and escorting vehicles.
-Because of the low budget, all but one of the police uniforms in the film were made of vinyl leather, with only one genuine leather uniform made for stunt sequences involving Bisley and Gibson.
+Because of the film's limited budget, all but one of the police uniforms in the film were made of vinyl leather, with only one genuine leather uniform made for stunt sequences involving Bisley and Gibson.

 Filming took place in and around Melbourne.
 Many of the car chase scenes were filmed near the town of Little River, northeast of Geelong.
 The early town scenes with Toecutter's gang were filmed in the main street of Clunes, north of Ballarat; much of the streetscape remains unchanged.
 The bunker on which Roop was sitting, the site where Goose takes his ride, and the gate Big Bopper slides through are in Point Wilson.
-The "execution of the mannequin" scene was filmed at Seaford Beach in Seaford, Victoria.

-David Eggby recalled the production as "often fraught with incidents and accidents".
-Eggby said Miller temporarily quit the production, and Byron contacted Brian Trenchard-Smith.
-Trenchard-Smith recommended hiring a new first assistant director.
-Miller completed the film, but Eggby said the crew did not respect him.
+At the beginning of production, the team faced a number of problems, and Miller was not sure that he would be able to finish the film.
+At one point, Miller quit and producing partner Byron Kennedy rang up Brian Trenchard-Smith and inquired if he would take over.
+Trenchard-Smith's advice was to hire instead a quality first assistant director to support George.
+After a couple of days, Miller rallied and completed the film, but the crew had little respect for him during the shoot.

 Safety control was supervised by Ian Goddard, an internationally known motorcycle racer.
 Goddard and his four assistants, aided by an extensive radio communications network, were so diligent in their work that not a single accident occurred during filming.

 Mad Max was one of the first Australian films to be shot with a widescreen anamorphic lens, although Peter Weir's The Cars That Ate Paris (1974) was shot in anamorphic four years earlier.
 Miller's desire to shoot in anamorphic made him seek out a set of Todd-AO wide-angle lenses that Sam Peckinpah had discarded in Australia after they became damaged while filming The Getaway (1972).
 The only lens that worked properly was a 35mm lens, which Miller employed to shoot the whole of Mad Max.